Azure-Samples/dapr-store/README.md

 [Dapr](https://dapr.io/) is an _"event-driven, portable runtime for building microservices on cloud and edge"_.
 The intention of this project was to show off many of the capabilities and features of Dapr, but in the context of a real working application.
 This has influenced the architecture and design decisions, balancing between realism and a simple _"demo-ware"_ showcase.

-The backend microservices are written in Go (however it's worth nothing that Dapr is language independent), and the frontend is a single-page application (SPA) written in [Vue.js](https://vuejs.org/).
+The backend microservices are written in Go (however it's worth noting that Dapr is language, framework and platform independent), and the frontend is a single-page application (SPA) written in [Vue.js](https://vuejs.org/).
 All APIs are REST & HTTP based

 This repo is a monorepo, containing the source for several discreet but closely linked codebases, one for each component of the project, as described below.
 The ["Go Standard Project Layout"](https://github.com/golang-standards/project-layout) has been used.